zammad/zammad-documentation/admin/console/working-on-ticket-articles.rst

 In some cases you might want to count note articles to your `service level agreements <https://admin-docs.zammad.org/en/latest/manage-slas.html>`_.
 By default, Zammad ignores notes with SLA activated.
 You might also want to ensure that public notes will be sent to the customer by a `Trigger <https://admin-docs.zammad.org/en/latest/manage-trigger.html>`_, because Zammad does not check for this!

-.. note:: The command below will only affect public notes, Zammad will still ignore private notes for SLA calculation!
+.. note:: By default, customers are not notified when public notes are added to a ticket.
+Set up a `trigger <https://admin-docs.zammad.org/en/latest/manage-trigger.html>`_ if you wish to change this behavior.

 .. warning:: Changing this setting will disable the option to delete public notes.